Charles T. Webber: Career

-After moving to Springfield, Ohio in 1844, Webber was befriended by a fellow artist by the name of John Peter Frankenstein, who became his art teacher.
+After moving to Springfield, Ohio, in 1844, Webber was befriended by a fellow artist by the name of John Peter Frankenstein, a German "émigré painter, who became his art teacher.
 Frankenstein, who taught Webber the medium of painting, is the only art teacher that Webber ever had.
 Once he had gained the skills, Webber was able to make a living through teaching students of his own, and by painting portraits.

-Webber moved to Covington, Kentucky in 1858.
+Webber moved to Covington, Kentucky, in 1858.
 At this time, he was able to gain employment in David R. Hoag’s Cincinnati studio as a photograph tinter.
 After this, Webber went on to open the Artists’ Photographic and Picture Gallery with his partners, fellow artists Joseph Oriel Eaton and James Mullen selling portraits and photographs.
 Despite the business' success, the outbreak of the Civil War in 1861 caused the business to dissolve.
 This prompted Webber to move into his own art studio, which was located at 14 East Fourth Street.
 Webber remained in this studio, selling portraits, until the 1880s.

 Through his involvement in many of Cincinnati's artistic groups and clubs, Webber was able to establish himself as an art educator.
 Through these ventures, he became a prominent and significant figure in Cincinnati's art scene.

 Wanting to continue his career as an art educator, Webber took up a teaching position at the Ohio Mechanics Institute School of Design in 1878, teaching a life class.